-All of this set me thinking about why the injury had happened and challenged my ideas about the nature of illness.
+All of this set me thinking about why the injury had happened and challenged my ideas about the nature of chronic illness.
 I realised that none of it was a coincidence -- it had happened for a reason.
 The enforced rest made me stop and see that I was not the victim of a random event.
-I had actually brought about my own symptoms by the inner conflict of remaining in a job that was making me unhappy.
+I had actually brought about my own symptoms, by the inner conflict of remaining in a job that was making me unhappy.
 Within six months, my tendon had healed, I had made the decision to resign from my job and had enrolled to study homeopathy.
-With hindsight, I see the achilles injury as a blessing in disguise.
+With hindsight, I see the injury as a blessing in disguise.

 I enjoy working with people to help them explore possible triggers for their symptoms.
 My aim is to help every client achieve improved quality of life, by understanding each individual's unique experience of his or her condition, prescribing appropriate homeopathic remedies, and suggesting dietary or lifestyle changes that may enhance wellbeing.